rrandellusa/SIP-DVWA/Brute Force Module.md

 ## Burp Suite

+- In a web browser navigate to the brute force page of the DVWA
+- turn on foxy proxy
+- In Burp go to the proxy tab and turn Intercept on
+- In browser login with any user and pass to fail login
+- In Burp look at the intercepted GET request.
+Highlight the password you entered and right click      and send it to Intruder.
+- Choose Sniper as attack type
+- Go to Payloads tab and load your password list
+- Click settings tab and add the Word Welcome to the GREP extract to tag results
+- Run attack
+-
 ## Hydra

 - Get PHPSESSID by inspecting the brute force login page in web browser.
 The ID is found under network tab under html type.
 - login with known credentials and follow the URL for the user picture to find the directory of users profile image.
 Use the names to make a user list .txt file
 - Use this command and replace the PHPSESSID with your ID

 ```